olleharstedt/civ-clicker/docs/devblog.md

 * Dogs were domesticated before agriculture was fully fleshed out.
 * Shells as currency?
 Enabling more efficient trade?
 * Hunting dependent on season, as would harvest be.

+# Another game

+* One-dimensional, all units and buildings placed on a line.
+    Walk, horse, Train, car, plane, ...
+* Logistics, transfer good between places.
+* Logic on backend to enable highscore and multiplayer.
+* Backend in vanilla Java, frontend in vanilla ES6.
+    Dropwizard, spring
+* GPL license.